Pinetree-Lee/starter-hugo-academic/content/project/Thermal-hydraulic modeling of MMC/index.md

 url_code: ""
 ---

-# Introduction
+## Introduction
 Electronics are now facing thermal bottlenecks which limit their performance due to the physical limiation of cooling its heat generation.
-Introduction of 3D heterongenous integration of ICs and development of the next-generation power semiconductors both have led to the necessitiy of effective and energy-efficient cooling schemes which are capable of manage very high-heat flux over 1 kW/cm$$^{2}$$.
-A manifold microchannel (MMC) heat sink is a promising cooling solution since it has a very low pressure drop and a uniform temperature distribuiton compared to conventional heat sinks.
+Introduction of 3D heterongenous integration of ICs and development of the next-generation power semiconductors both have led to the necessitiy of effective and energy-efficient cooling schemes which are capable of manage very high-heat flux over 1 kW/cm {{< math >}}$^{2}${{< /math >}}.
+A manifold microchannel (MMC) heat sink is a promising cooling solution as it has a very low pressure drop and a uniform temperature distribuiton compared to conventional heat sinks.
+The superior performance of MMC comes from the fluid distributing manifold on top of the microchannels.
+However, previous models for predicing the thermal performance of MMCs have not taken into account the effects of flow distribution on its thermal performance.
+In this reasearch, we have developed a one-dimensional model which accounts for the effects of flow distribution on the thermal performance of MMC for the first time.

-# Research objectives
+## Research objectives

-# Results
+## Results